-STEP 2 – FAMILY PHOTO LIST
+STEP 1 – CREATE A FAMILY PORTRAIT LIST

-Once you’ve established this group, write a list of the different combinations you want photographed.
+Once you’ve established this group, write a list of all the different combinations you want photographed.
 Such as:

 - Bride and siblings